psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 © Have been by Need to full Perfection brought:

-© The Daring of the Sou] proceeds from thence,
+© The Daring of the Soul proceeds from thence,

 © Sharpneſs of Wit, and active Diligence: